Connect with us

 “It takes at least 11 years or more to produce a practicing physician after high school, depending on the specialty,” said Kenny Banh, assistant dean of undergraduate medical education at UCSF Fresno.
 “More time is needed to track outcomes for our graduates.”

-Banh, an emergency medicine physician, stressed the importance of who speak the same languages and come from the same cultures as their patients.
-He said rural in need often import foreign physicians, sponsoring their visas, but that those doctors aren’t necessarily committed to the region.
+Banh, an emergency medicine physician, stressed the importance of doctors who speak the same languages and come from the same cultures as their patients.
+He said rural areas in need often import foreign physicians, sponsoring their visas, but that those doctors aren’t necessarily committed to the region.
 They may accept sign-on bonuses and work for a time then leave.

 Meanwhile, more than 80% of his students come from disadvantaged and underrepresented backgrounds, he said.
 “I went into medicine to open doors for students like myself,” said Banh.
 “Students don’t just walk through those alone.”

-In underserved regions, there tend to be fewer doctors serving patients; hospitals and health facilities likely have a harder time recruiting and retaining clinicians; and patients may have to long distances to access care.
+In underserved regions, there tend to be fewer doctors serving patients; hospitals and health facilities likely have a harder time recruiting and retaining clinicians; and patients may have to drive long distances to access care.
 A 2021 report from the Healthforce Center at UCSF found that the Inland Empire had the lowest ratio of primary care physicians per 100,000 people in California while the San Joaquin Valley had the lowest ratio of specialists per 100,000 people.

 Diversifying the field could also be good for patients’ health.
 For example, new research has found that Black people live longer in areas with more Black doctors.

-From Selma, then Kingsburg, Inderpreet “Inder” Bal’s worked as immigrant farmers.
+From Selma, then Kingsburg, Inderpreet “Inder” Bal’s parents worked as immigrant farmers.
 She chose to pursue medicine during her third year at Fresno State, she applied to UCSF, and she is now in UCSF San Joaquin Valley PRIME’s class of 2024.
 “It definitely lived up to everything I imagined,” said Bal, who is Punjabi Sikh.

 Through her mother’s journey with terminal cancer, Bal realized that being a doctor didn’t mean she could cure everyone, but she strives to give every patient her best.
 Bal said she’s committed to practicing in the Central Valley one day.